-FIG. 32.
-Expected zenith angle distributions for sub-GeV electron-like with 0 and 1 decay electrons (top left and right) and $\mu$ -like events with 1 and 2 decay electrons (bottom left and right).
+Figure 39 shows the expected zenith angle distributions for the standard SK Monte Carlo for sub-GeV electronlike events with 0 and 1 decay electrons and μ -like events with 1 and 2 decay electrons.
 The colour of the lines are for different CP violation phases.
+As much as a several % CP violation effect is expected.